 So what can be done?

-When I see clients who have struggled with these binds, hope often starts to come in quite soon.
-A lot of this is that I get it about disorganized attachment, so from our very first session, we start to talk in an open way about yearnings, fears, yearnings towards and push-aways — and this opens up a safe space for all of the parts of you to come forward!
+If you see someone who has experience in working with these types of binds, your sense of hope may start to come in quite soon.
+A lot of this is that when someone “gets it” about disorganized attachment, you can more easily start to talk in a candid way about yearnings, fears, yearnings towards and push-aways — and this opens up a safe space for all of the parts of you to come forward!

-One client of mine and I started tracking a pattern together: She would feel connected in a session, like I was tracking her.
+One client of mine and I started noticing a pattern: She would feel connected in a session, like I was tracking her.
 She would start to share deeper things with me, to really start to kind of “land” — and then, all of a sudden, it was as if I couldn’t say anything right!
-The slightest shift in my tonality could be experienced as hurtful — and yet, it also didn’t feel safe for me to back off or be quieter to give her more room.
+The slightest shift in my tonality could be experienced as hurtful — and yet, it also didn’t feel safe if I backed off or was quieter to give her more room.

 Knowing about this helped us both.
 We could talk, when she wasn’t in that fragile space, about what it might be about.
 We could connect, notice when she was feeling ready to dive deeper, and then check in with the part of her that might not feel safe to do that.